evanjamison/himawari-ml/README.md

 Frames are stored on the `data` branch under `data/raw/YYYY-MM-DD/latest/` and are not included in the main branch history.
 The ingestion workflow commits new frames hourly; the daily rollup consumes them for training.

-Data source: [JAXA Himawari Monitor P-Tree](https://www.eorc.jaxa.jp/ptree/) (registration required for FTP access).
+Data source: [NICT Himawari Real-time Web](https://himawari8.nict.go.jp/) (open access, non-commercial research use).

 ---